Why this dataset exists

 Recommended citation:

 California Care Compass.
-California Senior Care Costs 2026.
-Version 2026.1, published May 2026. https://californiacarecompass.com/data/california-cost-of-care-2026
+California Senior Care Cost Planning Ranges 2026.
+Version 2026.1, corrected July 2026. https://californiacarecompass.com/data/california-cost-of-care-2026

 How families and analysts use this data

 The most common downstream use: estimating a private-pay runway before Medi-Cal kicks in.
 A California family with a parent moving into memory care in the Bay Area should plan for $9,500 to $11,500 per month in base rent, plus 10 to 30 percent on top for acuity add-ons.
 Set against typical Social Security plus pension income of $2,000 to $5,000 per month and an LTC insurance benefit of $4,000 to $7,000 per month (where a policy exists), the gap is the private-pay drawdown rate.
+Once Medi-Cal eligibility is reached, the Assisted Living Waiver can cover the care portion of an RCFE stay, leaving the family to pay only room and board.

 Updates to this edition